H. H. Asquith: Oxford

 In November 1869 Asquith won a classical scholarship at Balliol College, Oxford, going up the following October.
 The college's prestige, already high, continued to rise under the recently elected Master, Benjamin Jowett.
 He sought to raise the standards of the college to the extent that its undergraduates shared what Asquith later called a "tranquil consciousness of effortless superiority".
 Although Asquith admired Jowett, he was more influenced by T. H. Green, White's Professor of Moral Philosophy.
 The abstract side of philosophy did not greatly attract Asquith, whose outlook was always practical, but Green's progressive liberal political views appealed to him.

-Asquith's university career was distinguished—"striking without being sensational" in the words of his biographer, Roy Jenkins.
+Asquith's university career was distinguished—"striking without being sensational" in the words of Jenkins.
 An easy grasp of his studies left him ample time to indulge his liking for debate.
 In the first month at university he spoke at the Oxford Union.
 His official biographers, J. A. Spender and Cyril Asquith, commented that in his first months at Oxford "he voiced the orthodox Liberal view, speaking in support, inter alia, of the disestablishment of the Church of England, and of non-intervention in the Franco-Prussian War".
 He sometimes debated against his Balliol contemporary Alfred Milner, who although then a Liberal was already an advocate of British imperialism.
 He was elected Treasurer of the Union in 1872 but was defeated at his first attempt at the Presidency.
 During the General Election in January and February 1874 he spoke against Lord Randolph Churchill, who was not yet a prominent politician, at nearby Woodstock.
 He eventually became President of the Union in Trinity Term 1874, his last term as an undergraduate.

 Asquith was proxime accessit (runner-up) for the Hertford Prize in 1872, again proxime accessit for the Ireland Prize in 1873, and again for the Ireland in 1874, on that occasion coming so close that the examiners awarded him a special prize of books.
 However, he won the Craven Scholarship and graduated with what his biographers describe as an "easy" double first in Mods and Greats.
 After graduating he was elected to a prize fellowship of Balliol.